elle-j/thusly/README.md

 ./build.sh
 ```

-> If permission is denied, first add executable permission to the build script by running:
+> **If permission is denied**, first add executable permission to the build script by running:
 > `chmod +x build.sh`.

 ### Running Code